codepath/android_guides/Sharing-Content-with-Intents.md

 This is how you can easily use an ActionBar share icon to activate a ShareIntent.
 We need to add an ActionBar menu item in `res/menu/` in the XML specifying the `ShareActionProvider` class.

 **Note:** This is **an alternative to using a sharing intent** as described in the previous section.
 You either can use a sharing intent **or** the provider as described below.
-Also, `ShareActionProvider` is only available in API 14 or above unless the supportv7 library is included.

 **Note:** The following assumes the use of a third-party image library `SmartImageView` with a release that supports callbacks such as [this smart-image-view jar](https://www.dropbox.com/s/k2ljqalmzlqymkh/android-smart-image-view-3-27-14.jar), note that the following code snippet won't work with certain older versions of `SmartImageView`.

+### Without Support Library

+**Note:** `ShareActionProvider` is only available in API 14 or above unless the supportv7 library is included in which case you must follow the next section instead.

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android">